DirectMyFile/ace.dart/README.md

 governed by its own [LICENSE][ace-license].

-The `ace-builds` occur approximately once per month, and the version currently in use by this package is maintained in the version string metadata.
+The `ace-builds` occur approximately once per month, and the version currently tested by this package is maintained in the version string metadata.
 For example, in `ace.dart` version `0.0.4+9.11.2013` we test against a copy of `ace-builds` version `9.11.2013`.